PeterDrake/drakepedia/administrivia/policies.md

 An unskilled computer programmer is just as dangerous as an unskilled bridge designer.
 [Innocent people have been killed by buggy programs.](https://en.wikipedia.org/wiki/Therac-25) If you can't honestly earn good grades in computer science, do something less dangerous for a living.

 ## Assignments

-### COVID-19 Details

-* For fall 2020, CS 383 Algorithm Design and Analysis will be taught online.
-CORE 121-06 Numbers: Measuring Up will be taught in person (except for the first two days).
-* Read [LC's Health and Safety Expectations for All Community Members](https://www.lclark.edu/news/2020-plans/health-and-safety/).
-TLDR: masks, social distancing, constant handwashing.
-The danger is real and everyone's actions matter.
-Behave like you're on an infected cruise ship.
-* I will take attendance, both to see if anyone is falling through the cracks and for contact tracing.
-It does not directly count as part of your grade, although of course students with better attendance tend to do better. **Do not come to a physical class if you are sick or self-isolating.**
-* When communicating online:
-  * Unless you are talking (or have been instructed otherwise), mute your microphone.
-  * If it is reasonable to do so, have your video on.
-I realize that people may be unable to do this at various times, but if you are comfortable sharing video, it makes it easier for us to feel like a class of scholars learning together rather than a bunch of individuals watching a video independently.
-Seeing people's faces can also clarify meaning (Are you angry?
-Are you joking?) and help you make friends.
-  * Remember that the text chat window is available.
-  * Be present and attentive.
-I do a lot of "active learning" and small group work; having the class "playing" on your phone while you do something else isn't going to work.
-  * Have paper and pencil with you while you are "in class".
-This lets you take notes without using up precious screen space.
-If you need to communicate with me, a TA, or other students in diagram form, you can draw on paper and hold it up to the camera.
-* I'm here for you!
-The best way to make sure I see a message is to send me email.

 ### Late Policy
 I have several goals in setting a late policy: